What are Chords and How Can They Help Us Learn About Keys?

 Yes, it is in fact the lovely F major chord, a common counterpart to its somewhat overrated cousin, the C major chord.

-Chords by themselves are all well and good, but rare is the song written with only one of them.
+Chords by themselves are all well and good, but it's a rare song that is written with only one of them.
 One of the great joys of music is the experience of being drawn down the musical narrative by shifting harmonies.
-Think of your favorite piece and your favorite part in it; whether you know it or not, your choice is almost certainly due in some part to something happening that is specifically harmonic (such as a chord change).
+Think of your favorite piece and your favorite part in it; whether you know it or not, your choice is almost certainly due in some part to something happening harmonically (such as a chord change).

-All those shifting harmonies mean shifting hands on our instruments, and as with most polyphonic instruments, the degree of hand shifting we have to do is directly related to how hard we have to work to achieve the desired effect.
+All those shifting harmonies mean shifting hands on our instruments, and at the piano, as with most polyphonic instruments, the degree of hand shifting we have to do is directly related to how hard we have to work to achieve the desired effect.